 Takara Bio has over 90 years of experience in pursuing excellence in biochemistry tools.
 We started in 1925 by improving fermentation techniques for cultivating microbes, and in 1950 we launched a biotech R&D center that yielded cutting-edge advances.
-Today our extensive portfolio of reagents and instrumentation supports a wide variety of applications, from basic research to routine laboratory testing, for laboratories around the world.
+Today our extensive portfolio of reagents, instrumentation, and services supports a wide variety of applications, from basic research to routine laboratory testing, for laboratories around the world.

 1967: Takara Bio Inc.

 Takara Bio Inc. was established as an offshoot of the Takara Shuzo beverage company in 1967.
 For over 50 years, Takara Bio Inc. has provided a diverse array of biotechnology products and services, including enzymes and reagents, contracted research and production capabilities, nutraceuticals, and gene-based therapies currently under clinical development.
 In keeping with their commitment to quality, Takara Bio Inc. has achieved ISO 9001:2015 certification.

 For much of its history and up to the present day, Takara Bio Inc. has been associated with industry-leading restriction enzymes and PCR polymerases, including current offerings such as Takara Ex Taq, Takara LA Taq, and PrimeSTAR GXL polymerases.
 The variety of available Takara-brand enzymes provides researchers with tremendous flexibility in selecting the best one for a given application, including those that involve the analysis of technically challenging samples.
 Takara Bio is also widely recognized for its RetroNectin transduction reagent, which has been used in countless clinical trials and is a worldwide standard for gene therapy protocols.